EsraaQandel/Neighborhood-Map/README.md

 ## Resources

-- Credit goes to the owner of this [repo](https://github.com/jennikins813/Neighborhood-Map/blob/master/js/main.js) for introducing me to JS callback functions
+- Credit goes to the owner of this [repo](https://github.com/jennikins813/Neighborhood-Map/blob/master/js/main.js) for introducing me to JS callback functions and for inspiration in general

 - [Understanding callbacks](https://www.youtube.com/watch?v=pTbSfCT42_M)